 Supercharge approvals with Process Street’s features

-The wondrous thing about approval tasks is that, like regular tasks, you can supercharge your checklists with the following Process Street features to create powerful workflows:
+Process Street is powerful workflow automation software.
+The wondrous thing about approval tasks is that, like regular tasks, you can supercharge your checklists with the following Process Street features to create even more powerful workflows:

 Now, let’s look at how you can build approval flows inside Process Street.
-Do note, however, that only those with Professional Process Street accounts have access to approvals.
+Do note, however, that only those with Standard Process Street accounts have access to approvals.

 Using approvals in Process Street